Printer Friendly Version Of

 Medical Sociology Call for Awards Nominees Statement

 The Freidson Award is given in alternate years to a book or journal article published in the preceding two years that has had a major impact on the field of medical sociology.
-The 2013 award will be given to a journal article published in either 2011 or 2012.
-The article may deal with any topic in medical sociology, broadly defined.
+The 2014 award will be given to a book published in either 2012 or 2013.
+The book may deal with any topic in medical sociology, broadly defined.
 Self-nominations are permissible.
 When making a nomination, please indicate (however briefly) the reason for the nomination.
-Nomination letters can be sent to: Kristin K. Barker, Associate Professor of Sociology, Department of Sociology, University of New Mexico, MSC05 3080 1915 Roma NE Ste.
-1103, Albuquerque NM 87131-0001 Alternatively, nomination emails can be sent to firstname.lastname@example.org with the subject line: 2013 Freidson Award Nomination.
-Nominations are due by February 15, 2013.
+Send nominations to Kathy Charmaz (firstname.lastname@example.org) with the subject line: 2014 Freidson Award Nomination and mail a hardcopy of your nomination to her at the Department of Sociology, Sonoma State University,1801 E. Cotati Avenue, Rohnert Park, CA 94928.
+Nominations are due by February 15, 2014.

 The Medical Sociology Section will select a student member of the section to be the 2013 Louise Johnson Scholar.
 The Louise Johnson Scholar fund was established in memory of Louise Johnson, a pioneering medical sociologist whose mentorship and scholarship we are pleased to honor.
 The fund was made possible by Sam Bloom of Mount Sinai School of Medicine, a former colleague of Louise Johnson.
 The Scholar will receive travel funds up to $350 to present at the annual ASA meetings in Denver and attend section events.
 Selection will be based on academic merit and the quality of an accepted ASA paper related to medical sociology; papers with faculty co-authors are ineligible.
-To apply, please send: 1) a copy of your acceptance notification to present at the 2013 ASA meetings, 2) a copy of your paper, 3) your CV, and 4) a letter of recommendation from a professor who can write about your academic merit.
-Submissions should be sent via email, as Word documents or PDFs, to email@example.com with the subject line: 2012 Louise Johnson Scholar Nomination.
-Applications are due by March 29, 2013.
+To apply, please send: 1) a copy of your acceptance notification to present at the 2014 ASA meetings, 2) a copy of your paper, 3) your CV, and 4) a letter of recommendation from a professor who can write about your academic merit.
+Submissions should be sent via email, as Word documents or PDFs, to)with the subject line: Dawne Mouzon (email@example.com) 2014 Louise Johnson Scholar Nomination.
+Applications are due by May 15, 2014